deleeuw/jansweb/content/authors/admin/_index.md

-Jan de Leeuw is a retired, but not finished, distinguished professor of statistics, the founding chair of the UCLA Department of Statistics, the founding editor of the Journal of Statistical Software, a long-time editor of the Journal of Multivariate Analysis, felow of the American Statistical Association and the Institute of Mathematical Statistics, and corresponding member of the Royal
+Jan de Leeuw is a retired, but not finished, distinguished professor of statistics, the founding chair of the UCLA Department of Statistics, the founding editor of the Journal of Statistical Software, a long-time editor of the Journal of Multivariate Analysis, fellow of the American Statistical Association and the Institute of Mathematical Statistics, and corresponding member of the Royal
 Netherlands Academy of Sciences.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.